pwgbots/linny-r/README.md

 #### Installing Gurobi

+The software you need to install is '''Gurobi Optimizer'''.
 More information on how to obtain a license, and instructions for installing Gurobi on your computer can be obtained via this URL: https://www.gurobi.com/academia/academic-program-and-licenses/